hammerlab/ketrew/README.md

 <div><img width="100%" src="src/doc/images/preview1.png"/></div>

-Back at the command line can always check the server's status:
+Back at the command line can always check the server's status (and introduce the shorter command line argument `-P`, instead of `--profile`):

     $ ketrew status -P daemon
     [ketrew] The server appears to be doing well.